Apple reportedly won't release a new mid-cycle iPhone 15 colour

 Apple usually announces a new iPhone mid-cycle colour in a press release.
 However, considering Apple announced last year’s new iPhone 14 colour base in March 2023, it could be a sign that the report is accurate.

-Source: Instant Digital (Weibo) via MacRumors
+Source: Instant Digital (Weibo) Via: MacRumors